 Do you experience high levels of anxiety when visiting the dentist?
 You may be a candidate for Sedation Dentistry.
-Dr. Gadkar, Dr. Malavia, Dr. Hedayati or Dr. Lewis is Certified to administer oral conscious sedation.
+Dr. Gadkar, Dr. Malavia or Dr. Hedayati is Certified to administer oral conscious sedation.

 Advantages to patients include:

 - Treatment is completed when you are in a more relaxed mood.